donbonifacio/blog/content/post/consultant-interview-markus-schirp.md

   worse to the eyes or goes against someones preference".
 Technical weight of a team member should only be the tie breaker and almost never be invoked.
 * Have a payment plan for any kind of tech debt ready, that also acknowledges compound interest.
-And if there is no payment plan be honest to at least acknowledge the tech debt.
+And if there is no payment plan, be honest to at least acknowledge the tech debt.
 * Small deliverables, as its easier to identify if they fall below or above the contribution threshold.
-* If instances of a certain flag show up often for review, automate that flag away, so its caught by your CI not wasting precious review time.
+* If instances of a certain flag show up often on review, automate that flag away, so its caught by your CI not wasting precious review time.
 * Assume the reviewer is below the contribution threshold when reviewing.
 The only thing you cannot bribe is the automated checks.
-* Human discipline time above the contribution threshold is far to precious and rare to be spend on automat-able tasks.
+* Human "discipline time above the contribution threshold" is far to precious and rare to be spend on automatable tasks.
 * Make tools if they are missing in your environment (this is on how mutant was created).